zxlml/zxlml.github.io/eng_page.md

 **International Conference on Computer-Aided Design 2023 [C]**

 - In this work, we propose a novel hardware Trojan detection method based on graph neural networks (GNNs) targeting FPGA netlists.
 We leverage the rich explicit structural features and behavioral characteristics at LUT, which offer an ideal abstraction level and granularity for Trojan detection.
 A GNN model with optimized class-balanced focal loss is trained for automated Trojan feature extraction and classification.
-Model implementation is available at [https://github.com/zxlml/XGNN_HT_Detection](https://github.com/zxlml/XGNN_HT_Detection)
+Model implementation is available at [Github Link](https://github.com/zxlml/XGNN_HT_Detection)
 </div>
 </div>